More Like This

 Climate and agriculture

-The region enjoys the highest average rainfall in Saudi Arabia, with an average rainfall range ranging from 600mm (24 in) to over 1,000 mm (39 in) per year in the wetter regions.
+The region enjoys the highest average rainfall in Saudi Arabia, with an average annual rainfall ranging from 600mm (24 in) to over 1,000 mm (39 in) in the wetter regions.

 Its eastern plains and plateaus receive much lower amounts, from 500 mm (20 in) to below 100 mm (3.9 in) per year.
 Most of the region’s crops are cultivated on steep terraced mountainsides.